El Paso's Top Fitness Trainers and Personal Wellness Coaches

 How to Stop Making Excuses and Start Getting into Fitness:

 Exercise Excuse No. 1: 'I Don't Have Time.'

 "How much television do you watch?" asks Walter Thompson, PhD, professor of kinesiology and health at Georgia State University.

-If you don't have a long stretch of time, you could break up your workout into shorter sessions.
+If you don't have a long stretch of time, you can break up your workout into shorter sessions.
 Some activity is better than none.
 "We find time for things we value," says James Hill, PhD, co-founder of the National Weight Control Registry.

 Not a morning person?
 No problem.
 Do it whenever you feel best, says Brunett, who likes to work out in the middle or at the end of the day.

-"When mom or dad is more fit, has more energy, the whole family benefits,” says psychologist Christina Recascino, PhD.
+"When Mom or Dad is more fit, has more energy, the whole family benefits," says psychologist Christina Recascino, PhD.